Note: This material is intended to help you understand the dynamics of forced marriage generally and does not provide legal definitions or advice.

 Forced marriage is a marriage that takes place without the consent of one or both people in the marriage.
 Consent means that you have given your full, free, and informed agreement to marry your intended spouse and to the timing of the marriage.
 Forced marriage may occur when family members or others use physical or emotional abuse, threats, or deception to force you to marry without your consent.

-Victims of forced marriage may be girls, boys, women or men.
-Forced marriage can impact individuals of any race, ethnicity, religion, gender, age, or national origin, and it impacts individuals from all economic and educational backgrounds.
+Forced marriage can happen to individuals of any race, ethnicity, religion, gender, sex, age, immigration status, or national origin.
+It can happen to individuals from any economic or educational background.

 The Difference between Forced Marriage and Arranged Marriage

-Arranged marriage is a common tradition in many cultures and is not the same as forced marriage.
+Arranged marriage is a common practice in many cultures and is not the same as forced marriage.
 In an arranged marriage, families may play a role in choosing the marriage partner, but both individuals are free to choose whether or not to marry and when to get married.
-A forced marriage happens when families or others both arrange the marriage and deny the individuals to be married the ultimate choice of whether, when, and whom to marry.
+A forced marriage happens when families or others not only arrange the marriage but also deny the individuals to be married the ultimate choice of whether, when, and whom to marry.

 The U.S. Government’s View of Forced Marriage